internityz/nuspages/README.md

 Initially, cards are fetched from MongoDB where users' cards are stored.
 After that, cards can be created, deleted, edited or reordered.
 All four actions will make requests to our Express web server where database queries will be sent to MongoDB to execute the respective action on the cards.

 #### Portfolio Generator
 Similarly, portfolio contents is fetched from MongoDB and can be saved to the database at any time.
 A few React packages come in useful to help show the preview of what markdown looks like before the portfolio is printed as PDF.
+The webpage will also call the print function of the native browser, where users can print their portfolio as PDF.
+Note that, because of this, mobile users will not be able to use this.

 ## User Manual
 ### Authentication